Kinto/kinto-fxa/README.rst

     fxa-oauth.clients.todo.required_scope = profile app-todo

-In that case Kinto will give you two different `user_id`:
+Depending on the requested scopes, Kinto Fxa will assign a user id or another (using a suffix):

-  - `fxa:user_id-notes` for the former
+  - `fxa:{user_id}-notes` for the former
-  - `fxa:user_id-todo` for the later
+  - `fxa:{user_id}-todo` for the later

-Note that you can use `fxa:user_id` to explicitely share data between apps for a given FxA user.
+Note that you can still use `fxa:{user_id}` to explicitely share data between apps for a given FxA user.

-If you don't give any specific permission, it will be impossible for someone login in with the `app-notes` scope in their Bearer token to access the todo app data.
+If you don't give any specific permission, it will be impossible for someone logged in in with the `app-notes` scope in their Bearer token to access the todo app data.

 The default buckets will also be isolated, one for `notes` and one for